Pnbcris/ModuMic/JOURNAL.md

 I plan on utilizing my Rasberry Pi 4B from a previous project to serve as a prototype companion deck and test compatibility to the ESP32, which will be the microphones processor & since I also had it from a previous project, I may as well reuse & do connectivity tests.

-Update: I went to MicroCenter to purchase a few missing components to get the microcontroller to function independently (below are the products purchased)
+Update: Went to MicroCenter to purchase a few components to get the microcontroller to function independently (below are the products purchased)

 | Product                         | Description                                                                 | Cost   |
 |---------------------------------|-----------------------------------------------------------------------------|--------|